cpapdotcom/usx-javascript-style-guide/README.md

 ## Negation

   <a name="negation--syntax"></a><a name="25.1"></a>
-  - [25.1](#negation--syntax) Negation exclamations should be followed by a single space unless it is a Boolean casting double negation operation.
+  - [25.1](#negation--syntax) Negation exclamations should be followed by a single space.
+Wrapping negation in paranethesis can provide added readablility.

     > Why?
 Easier to spot the negation action.